Laser Diode Driver Basics and Circuit Design Fundamentals

 LIV Curve of Laser Diode

-For those of you who still remember calculus, a first derivative of the V-I curve shows a plot of dynamic resistance of the diode, it also is not constant.
+A first derivative of the V-I curve shows a plot of dynamic resistance of the diode, it also is not constant.
 So the entire load characteristic of a laser diode is not constant.
 Voltage and resistance change with current (and temperature).
-So as we learned from the video on constant current sources, a good, stable, low noise current source will maintain a constant current regardless of the load connected to its output!
+As shown in the video above on constant current sources, a stable current source will maintain a constant current regardless of the load connected to its output.

 Dynamic Resistance of a Laser Diode

-Why You Should Not Use a Bench-Top Voltage Source:
+Why You Should Not Use a Bench-top DC Voltage Source:

 Voltage sources (bench-top power supplies) ramp voltage at turn-on, but the current is not controlled.
-This is not good for diodes which require a constantly controlled current.
+This is not good for diodes which require a precisely controlled current.
 A change in resistance on a constant voltage source results in a change in current.
-If the application demands constant laser output and stable wavelength, a voltage source will not work and may put the laser at risk from thermal shock and/or transients due to a quick change in current.
+If the application demands constant laser output and stable wavelength, a voltage source will not work very well and may put the laser diode at risk from surges / transients due to quick changes in current.
+Thermal shock is also a risk factor to consider.

 What are the Main Types of Laser Diode Drivers?

-At a very general level, there are a few classes or "types" of laser drivers which you will hear commonly discussed.
+At a top level, there are a few classes or "types" of laser drivers which you will hear commonly discussed.
 These are: constant current (CW), pulsing (including QCW), low power and high power drivers.
-Constant current is just what it states, a constant output level over time, say 30 mA, in theory forever if needed.
+Constant current is just what it states, a constant output level over time.
 Pulsed laser diode drivers are an interesting variation in that the output is a function of time, duty cycle being the best way to describe it.
 Duty cycle is the time the current source is on - output current high divided by the total time of the pulse (on and off time).
 A quick note about off times in current sources, they are never truly off (meaning zero current), but often are at an output level low enough where the laser diode output is minimal - well below threshold.The next section loosely defines low and high power versions of these types of drivers.

 Duty Cycle